ProfessionalWiki/chameleon/docs/components.md

     * view
     * watch

   Note that button for actions, that are not valid for a given page will be omitted automatically.
 So in the above example, the visual-editor edit action button will only be shown for pages in a valid visual-editor namespace.

-  Note also, that the valid buttons will be shown in the order you provided in the show attribute of your structure.xml.
-In the example above, history would be last action right before the ellipsis.
+  Note also, that the buttons will be shown in the order provided in the `buttons` attribute.
+In the example above, history would be the last action right before the ellipsis.

 #### Allowed Parent Elements:
 * [Structure](#structure)